Tony Sage

 19 total

-Tony Sage Cyclone Metals boardroom battle 2025: removed as chairman October 2025.
-Launched spill motion against new MD while selling down shareholdings.
-Submitted application to Takeovers Panel (December 19, 2025) alleging undisclosed association among Cyclone shareholders who voted for his removal — Panel declined to conduct proceedings.
-Sage was founding director of Cyclone (24 years).
-Perth Glory FC went into receivership in 2023 after Sage stepped down, unable to play home games during COVID proving costly.
+In the 2025 Cyclone Metals boardroom contest, Tony Sage was removed as chairman in October 2025.
+He launched a spill motion against the new managing director while selling down his shareholdings and submitted an application to the Takeovers Panel (December 19, 2025) alleging undisclosed association among the Cyclone shareholders who voted for his removal; the Panel declined to conduct proceedings.
+Sage had been a founding director of Cyclone for 24 years.
+Perth Glory FC went into receivership in 2023 after Sage stepped down, with the inability to play home games during COVID proving costly.

 Cape Lambert share-for-asset deal pattern: Kasombo Copper-Cobalt Project vended into Fe Limited (now CuFe) for 25M shares + 10M facilitator shares + A$125K cash — structurally similar to CRML copper powder deal (2M shares at premium for physical commodity)

 Cape Lambert Resources entered a binding terms sheet with Fe Limited (ASX:FEL, now CuFe ASX:CUF) to assign 100% of rights in the Kasombo Copper-Cobalt Project (DRC) to Fe Limited.
 Consideration: 25 million fully paid ordinary FEL shares at VWAP deemed issue price, plus A$50K non-refundable deposit on execution, plus A$75K three months after settlement.
 Additionally, 10 million shares were issued to 'the facilitator of the transaction' at the same deemed price.
-This demonstrates Sage's established pattern: (1) acquiring distressed/early-stage mining assets cheaply; (2) vending them into listed vehicles for share consideration; (3) maintaining cross-holdings between his stable of companies.
-The CRML copper powder deal (2M shares at $10/share = $20M for 40kg of copper powder from Swiss Commodity Re) follows the same template — physical commodity/asset acquired for share consideration at a premium.
-The key difference: the copper powder deal lacks the standard mining industry due diligence (independent valuation, ore body reports) and involves an asset with disputed market pricing.
+The transaction follows a structure that recurs across Sage's career: acquiring distressed or early-stage mining assets cheaply, vending them into listed vehicles for share consideration, and maintaining cross-holdings among his companies.
+The CRML copper powder deal (2M shares at $10/share, or $20M, for 40kg of copper powder from Swiss Commodity Re) shares that share-for-asset form, with one difference noted in the filings: the copper powder deal lacks the independent valuation and ore-body reports standard in mining transactions and involves an asset whose market pricing is disputed.

 ATO $96M assessment details: issued May 2012, comprising A$66.9M additional income tax + A$28.8M penalties.
 Cape Lambert paid A$33M as initial holding amount while objecting.
 After 2-year investigation, settled for A$2.4M — a 97.5% reduction suggesting ATO's initial position was substantially weakened